Gageperrin/it-notes/it-topics/cissp.md

 * Authenticity: Proves assets are legitimate and bona fide, and verifies that they are trusted and verified.
 Proves the source and origin of important valuable assets.
 Also referred to as "proof of origin".
 * Nonrepudiation: Provides assurance that someone cannot dispute the validity of something; the inability to refute accountability or responsibility.
 Also, inability to deny having done something.

+Confidentiality can be sub-divided into the following concepts:
+* Sensitivity - the quality of the information and the harm caused if disclosed
+* Discretion - a decision by the operator to control disclosure to minimize harm
+* Criticality - the level to which information is mission critical
+* Concealment - the act of hiding or preventing disclosure through cover, obfuscation, or distraction.
+* Secrecy - The act of preventing disclosure of information.
+* Privacy - Keeping PII confidential
+* Seclusion - Storing something out-of-the-way or with strict access controls
+* Isolation - Keeping something separated from others

+Integrity can be sub-divided into the following concepts:
+* Accuracy - Being correct and precise
+* Truthfulness - Being a true reflection of reality
+* Validity - Being factually or logically sound
+* Accountability - Being responsible or obligated for actions and results
+* Responsibility - Being in charge or having control over something
+* Completeness - Having all necessary components or parts
+* Comprehensiveness - Being complete in scope

+Availability can be sub-divded into the following concepts:
+* Usability - The state of being easy to use or learn
+* Accessibility - The assurance that the widest range of subjects can interact with a resource
+* Timeliness - A prompt, timely response to a request

+In addition to the CIA triad is the DAD triad which represents failures in the CIA Triad: Disclosure, Alteration, Destruction/Denial.
+These can result from over-providing for a single dimension of the CIA triad.
+Too much availability can result in loss of confidentiality.

+Another set of security concepts are AAA services: Authentication, Authorization, and Accounting/Audit.

 ## 1.3 - Evaluate and apply security governance principles

 Governance is intended to enhance organizational value based on the goals and objectives of the organization.
 Security must be managed top down.